Assessment & Orientation

 1) What are the assessments like, and how can I prepare for them?

-The Math, English and ESL assessments are multiple-choice tests.
-They are un-timed and offered via computer.
-Your score (the number of correct answers) will correspond with a Math,or English class, that will be recommended for you.
+The Math, English and ESL (English as a Second Language) assessments are multiple-choice tests.
+They are un-timed, offered via computer and takes approximately 3.5 hours to complete.
+Your score (the number of correct answers) will correspond with a Math, English, or ESL class, that will be recommended for you.
 You will discuss your results with a counselor (see #3 below).

 Assessment Preparation Resources